ferparra/My-Readwise/pages/The “Goldilocks Experience” of Developing a Foundational Research Framework — Finding a Practice… (highlights).md

 url:: https://medium.com/p/a8c647b906e3

 - Highlights first synced by [[Readwise]] [[Nov 18th, 2022]]
-	- How I combined Personas, JTBD, and Journeys to make a more complete user story
+	- How I combined Personas, [[JTBD]], and Journeys to make a more complete user story